Download our full brochure: When sleep becomes an issue: tips and strategies.

 Types of sleep disturbances

 Someone with dementia may have difficulty staying asleep at night.
-He may wake more frequently than normal and also have more difficulty falling back to sleep.
-When awake, he may wander, be restless or call out, which disrupts the caregiver’s sleep as well.
+They may wake more frequently than normal and also have more difficulty falling back to sleep.
+When awake, they may wander, be restless or call out, which disrupts the caregiver’s sleep as well.

-He may also sleep during the day, and, as this gets worse, he may eventually be unable to sleep at night.
-In extreme situations, he may reverse his sleep patterns, sleeping most of the day and being awake most of the night.
+They may also sleep during the day, and, as this gets worse, they may eventually be unable to sleep at night.
+In extreme situations, they may reverse his sleep patterns, sleeping most of the day and being awake most of the night.
 This leads to a period of great restlessness and agitation in the late afternoon or early evening, often called “sundowning.”

 Other factors that may worsen the problem

 In addition to the typical sleep disturbances, other medical problems can make sleeping worse.
-He may suffer from depression, which can have associated sleep disturbances.
-Restless leg syndrome can also keep him up at night, when the symptoms seem to be worst.
+The person living with demetnia may suffer from depression, which can have associated sleep disturbances.
+Restless leg syndrome can also keep them up at night, when the symptoms seem to be worst.
 Sleep apnea, which causes an abnormal breathing pattern, can also disturb sleep.
 Consult a doctor for these conditions, as treatments are available that may alleviate them.